SoftwareEngineeringToolDemos/FSE-2014-RaPiD/build-vm/README.md

   - This is the script file of the VM
 - __vagrant-provision-reboot-plugin.rb__
   - This is a reboot plugin for vagrant, which let VMs to reboot during executing provisions.
-- __shell folder__
+- __Scripts folder__
-  This folder contains scripts of settings, installations.
+  This folder contains scripts of settings, installations of tool.
+- __Files folder__
+  This folder contains all the files to be copied on to the Guest VM box.
 - __software/README.md file__
   This has the instructions to download perquisite MCR installer executable file.